michael-freidgeim-webjet/SQLStreamStore/docs/index.md

 # Introduction

-SQLStreamStore is a .NET library to assist with developing applications that use event sourcing or wish to use stream based patterns over a relational database and existing operational infrastructure.
+SQL Stream Store is a .NET library to assist with developing applications that use event sourcing or wish to use stream based patterns over a relational database and existing operational infrastructure.